LooveToLoose/Jonas-Review-Guesser/README.md

 > Will there be a Firefox version?

 Only if one of you makes one.
+This version works well with Firefox, but there are no guarantees.

 > Can you add *(insert any feature)* to this extension?